GowriShankar-07/Medicine_dispenser/README.md

 # Medicine_dispenser
-This is for my IFP - Automatig drug dispenser
+This is for my IFP - Automatic drug dispenser